thriveweb/cordner/content/posts/2020-05-27-accessing-your-super-early.md

   - category: Private Advisory Services
 authors:
   - author: Michael Courtin
+meta:
+  description: >-
+    There are very limited circumstances when you can access your super earlier other than reaching a certain age and retiring.
+The limited circumstances mainly relate to specific medical conditions, severe financial hardship or on compassionate grounds.
+As a part of the stimulus packages, the federal government announced that individuals that are adversely affected by COVID-19 can apply for an early release of their super.
+  title: Accessing Your Super Early
 ---
 There are very limited circumstances when you can access your super earlier other than reaching a certain age and retiring.
 The limited circumstances mainly relate to specific medical conditions, severe financial hardship or on compassionate grounds.
 As a part of the stimulus packages, the federal government announced that individuals that are adversely affected by COVID-19 can apply for an early release of their super.